DanielOrourke02/Password-Generator/README.md

 # Installation and Usage

 > [!IMPORTANT]
-> You need G++ Installed to compile this tool.
-Or dowmload the pre compiled exe from the latest release
+> I am very beginner when making GUIs.
+Im also fairly new to C++ (as of this momment 13/10/23)

  - clone the repository `git clone https://github.com/DanielJones02/Password-Generator` or download the compiled exe (GUI or Terminal)